10 Signs Of An Unhealthy Heart You Need To Know

 - Strokes: These happen when blood flow from your heart to your brain is impaired or ceases.

-So needless to say, it’s important to understand your heart and the state of its health, especially as you or a loved one ages.
+So needless to say, it’s important to understand your heart and the state of its health.

 There are many warning signs of an unhealthy heart that are passed off as simple inconveniences or non-serious medical issues.
 While having one of these symptoms may not be a strong indicator of an unhealthy heart, having multiple symptoms—such as a persistent cough and pain in the chest—may indicate that you have heart disease or that a heart attack is impending.

-If you experience a combination of any of these symptoms, it’s important you or your caregiver calls a health professional to get the help you need.
+If you experience a combination of any of these symptoms, it’s important you call a health professional to get the help you need.

 Chest pains, especially on the left side near the heart, have long been a sign for a potential impending heart attack.
 The pain is caused by the death of heart muscle cells.
 Tightness and strain on the heart can sometimes be so painful that the pain can make its way to the upper torso, especially the shoulder area.
 This is called angina, which is associated with pain directly related to the irregular and interrupted flow of blood to the heart.
 Sharp pain in the shoulder usually doesn’t indicate a problem with the heart, but a slow and gradual building of pain in the shoulder area may be an indication of unhealthy heart issues.